Legacy: Leaving a Gift

 Our annual Charity Will Month will be running in April, where you can have a will drawn up, or amend an existing will in return for making a donation to Woodlands Hospice.
-Further information will be available on this site in due course.
+Here's some more information and details on how you can take part.

 Don't just take our word for it...

 Remember us in your will: make a lasting difference...

 At Woodlands we are extremely proud of the wonderful comments and feedback we receive from patients and their families, who appreciate the work we do in supporting them during their time with us.

 As a result, many people connected with the hospice often choose to reflect this by leaving us a gift in their will, in the knowledge that they are helping us to continue our specialist care, by contributing to our challenging fundraising targets.